Skip to content

 Social sustainability

 Social sustainability is understood as the targeted Organization of a functioning, social and cultural system.
-It covers all social aspects of sustainability, such as respect for human rights, fair pay, combating unemployment and the fight against social injustice.
+It addresses all social aspects of sustainability, such as respecting human rights, fair pay, combating unemployment, or engaging against social injustice.

 Social Management

-The Social Management is the Social enterprise managementorganizations and projects that can pursue both commercial and charitable goals.
+The Social Management is the Social enterprise management, organizations and projects that may have both commercial and non-profit objectives.

 Speciesism

-The Speciesism refers to a view according to which humans are superior to all other species and are therefore entitled to treat their representatives as they wish.
-Ultimately, this is about Moral discrimination against living beings on the basis of their species affiliation.
+The Speciesism denotes a view according to which man is superior to all other species and therefore entitled to treat their representatives as he wishes.
+It is finally about moral discrimination of living beings on the basis of their respective species affiliation.

 Sufficiency

-The Sufficiency is a Sustainability Strategywhich describes the effort to achieve the lowest possible consumption of raw materials and energy by changing the prevailing patterns of consumption and behavior.
+The Sufficiency is a Sustainability Strategy, which describes the effort to achieve the lowest possible consumption of raw materials and energy by changing prevailing patterns of consumption and behavior.

 Sustainable Development Goals

-The Sustainable Development Goals (SDGs for short) are the 17 Sustainable development goals, which United Nations (UN) Agenda 2030 to enable a socially, economically and ecologically sustainable future.
-The definition of the goals is regarded as a kind of future contract for the global community for the 21st century.
+The Sustainable Development Goals (SDGs for short) are the 17 Sustainable Development Goals, which United Nations (UN) Agenda 2030 to enable a socially, economically and ecologically sustainable future.
+The definition of the goals is considered a kind of future contract of the global community for the 21st century.

 Sustainability technical terms with T